MaybeCarter/plex-wiki/README.md

 ![collections.png](images/collections.png)

+There is also a shuffle button!
+You can shuffle TV shows, collections, or if you're feeling brave, you can shuffle the entire library.

 ## FAQs
 - Thanks for letting me access your Plex server!
 Can I pay you for your generosity?
     > **No.** Please don't.
 Selling access to a Plex server is strictly against Plex's terms of service and could get my whole server shut down.
 Don't be the person to ruin it for everyone.
+If you want to support Plex, you can [purchase Plex Pass](https://www.plex.tv/plex-pass/), which will get you features like Skip Intro/Credits and extra content like cast interviews and deleted scenes.
 - I requested a movie a while ago, but it's still not available on Plex.
 Why not?
     > For me to host it on Plex, a movie has to be available outside of theaters.
 If it's not available on streaming, video on-demand, or DVD/Bluray, it won't be available on Plex.
 - Why don't you have any 4K or Remux content on your server?